Qualified equity grants for private companies

 Q. How does a plan meet the 80 percent threshold?

 A. In determining whether the plan meets the 80 percent threshold, you do not take into account any excluded employees or any part-time employees.
 For this purpose, part-time employees are any employees customarily employed for fewer than 30 hours per week.
+The IRS provided additional insight into the 80 percent threshold in Notice 2018-97.

 Q. What is qualified stock for the purpose of qualified equity grants?